 Truth be told, I seriously considered leaving the newsprint exposed like this instead of painting over it like the West Elm piece.
 The overall grayscale with hints of color was appealing to me; maybe someday I’ll craft myself a little set of furniture left unpainted.

 I gave the table a fresh coat of white primer followed by white paint and set it aside to dry.
 While the paint was curing, I began working on a tabletop.
-Instead of doing a papier mache table top or exactly what they had done in West Elm, I pulled a board from my For Your Merrypad inventory of lumber, and specifically, a board that was free to me but was too short to use in making a picture frame for the biz, and also a little too weak to be trusted to hold glass and art.
-It had some really great character that I thought would work well here.
+Instead of doing a papier-mache table top or exactly what they had done in West Elm, I pulled a board from my inventory of lumber that had some really great character that I thought would work well here.

 Using a sawzall (instead of the ideal jigsaw which is unfortunately MIA) I cut around the square table top along a pre-drawn line, converting it from square to circle.
 I also added some reinforcement pieces to the underside of the tabletop with scrap wood and 1-1/4″ wood screws.